Gain Accounting Expertise With an Online B.B.A. Degree

 Take the Next Step Toward Your CPA Career

-The online B.B.A. in Accounting degree from Utica College will prepare you to produce, communicate, and interpret financial statements through a variety of rewarding business and accounting careers.
+The online B.B.A. in Accounting degree from Utica University will prepare you to produce, communicate, and interpret financial statements through a variety of rewarding business and accounting careers.

 Open the door to countless in-demand career opportunities with Utica’s online B.B.A. in Accounting degree.
 Designed for your professional success, the program serves as a stepping stone to the Certified Public Accountant (CPA) credential.
 By completing both the B.B.A. in Accounting degree online and UC’s graduate accounting program, you’ll graduate with the 150-credit hour academic requirement to take the CPA exam and begin your career as a certified accountant as fast as possible.